Little changes can make a big impact on your career.

 You're an individual, and that's valuable.
 If you're trying to excel at work, consider what you bring to the company that no one else can offer: your unique selling point (USP).
 As Augustine explains, 'It's hard to lay off someone who's considered the “go-to” person for a particular speciality.'
 So, should you have a special skill, it's time to flaunt it.
 It could put you in prime position for a promotion.

 4. Attend industry events and networking sessions

 If you want to progress in your career, you must commit to learning and development.
 Otherwise, you'll remain static.
 With that in mind, keep an eye out for opportunities to broaden your skill set.
-Whether it's meetups, online courses or other networking events, make an effort to interact with opportunities, expand your knowledge base and remain at the forefront of your field.
+Whether it's learning new skills from online courses, meetups, or other networking events, make an effort to interact with opportunities, expand your knowledge base and remain at the forefront of your field.